dmlc/xgboost/doc/tutorials/spark_estimator.rst

 XGBoost PySpark GPU support
 ***************************

-XGBoost PySpark fully supports GPU acceleration, users are not only able to enable efficient training but also utilize their GPUs for the whole PySpark pipeline including ETL and inference.
+XGBoost PySpark fully supports GPU acceleration.
+Users are not only able to enable efficient training but also utilize their GPUs for the whole PySpark pipeline including ETL and inference.
 In below sections, we will walk through an example of training on a PySpark standalone GPU cluster.
 To get started, first we need to install some additional